-ALA leaders are highly visible to the Association membership and are the example for the membership.
+ALA leaders are highly visible to the Association membership and are role models for the membership and the legal management profession.
 They should demonstrate enthusiasm, a positive outlook and the desire to engage members of the Association.
 An important component of passion is knowledge of the Association, including its vision and mission.
-ALA leaders should always exhibit a pleasant demeanor and professional behavior.
+ALA leaders should always exhibit a pleasant and professional demeanor.